Cent (music): Savart

+Félix Savart (1791-1841), who however had never considered the possibility of measuring intervals by logarithms.
+The attribution to Savart himself appeared later in several Anglo-Saxon sources.

+Guillemin first defined the savart as the decimal logarithm itself, 1 savart being the logarithm of the decade (10/1), and the millisavart as the base-10 logatrithm times 1000.
+This later was taken to be the savart itself.

+The savart has been described without limiting the number of decimals, so that the value of his unit varies according to sources.
+With five decimals, the base-10 logarithm of 2 is 0.30103, giving 301.03 savarts in the octave.
+This value often is rounded to 1/301 or to 1/300 octave.

 Sound files

 The following audio files play various intervals.
 In each case the first note played is middle C. The next note is sharper than C by the assigned value in cents.
 Finally, the two notes are played simultaneously.

 Note that the JND for pitch difference is 5–6 cents.
 Played separately, the notes may not show an audible difference, but when they are played together, beating may be heard (for example if middle C and a note 10 cents higher are played).
 At any particular instant, the two waveforms reinforce or cancel each other more or less, depending on their instantaneous phase relationship.
 A piano tuner may verify tuning accuracy by timing the beats when two strings are sounded at once.